 A payment threshold is the minimal amount of earnings you need to gather in a row of months before getting paid.
-As you can see in the sample payment schedule below, you won’t get paid for the month you earned only $40, but when you earned $90 the next month you earned a total of $130 and are eligible to get paid by AdSense in the succeeding month.
+As you can see in the sample payment schedule below, you won’t get paid for the month you earned only $40, but when you made $90 the next month, you earned a total of $130 and are eligible to get paid by AdSense in the succeeding month.

 The payment threshold is different by currency.
 Here are some sample values.